Poems

 forgive the children

-Instead, a coyote smile through grain-like bodies
+Instead, a coyote smiles through grain-like bodies

 Swaying to and fro, swaying through my view